Julius Francis: Experienced pro

-In early 2009, he began a new career with Fightfit Training a UK-based fitness training company as a Personal trainer/Boxing coach teaching city professionals the art of boxing.
+In early 2009, he began a new career with Fightfit Training, a UK-based fitness training company, as a personal trainer and boxing coach teaching city professionals the art of boxing.

 Downward slide

-Francis was now 38 years old and with a respectable record of 23-10-1 (12 knockouts).
+Francis was now 38 years old and with a respectable record of 23–10–1 (12 knockouts).

 He would mix in with high class company in the UK, Germany, Russia, and other locations, but he would not win another fight.
-The most notable fights were a November 2003 second-round KO loss to future champ Oleg Maskaev (26-5), a February 2004 decision loss to fast rising Matt Skelton (11-0), and a May 2004 decision loss to Olympic Champion Audley Harrison (15-0).
+The most notable fights were a November 2003 second-round KO loss to future champ Oleg Maskaev (26–5), a February 2004 decision loss to fast rising Matt Skelton (11–0), and a May 2004 decision loss to Olympic Champion Audley Harrison (15–0).

-Francis appeared to have reached the end of the road in May 2006, when he was outpointed over 4 rounds by unknown Scott Lansdowne.
+Francis appeared to have reached the end of the road in May 2006, when he was outpointed over four rounds by unknown Scott Lansdowne.
 He was 41 years old and weighed well over 19 stone.
-Having lost 14 fights in a row, his record now stood at 23-24-1 (12 knockouts).
+Having lost 14 fights in a row, his record now stood at 23–24–1 (12 knockouts).

 Overall, Francis has won four British Heavyweight title fights and five Commonwealth title fights, as well as two challenges for the European title and he has fought four former or future World champions, besides owning his very own much heralded Lonsdale Belt.

 Life after boxing

-Mixed Martial Arts career
+Mixed martial arts career

 In the summer of 2007, Francis announced that at Cage Rage 23: Unbelievable on 22 September 2007 he would be making his mixed martial arts debut against Gary Turner.
 Francis stated that he expected the move to mixed martial arts to be comfortable for him as he was already a good kickboxer before he took up boxing.
 His opponent Gary Turner was previously beaten by Matt Skelton, one of Francis's own conquerors, in a K-1 tournament in 2000.

 Francis lost his MMA bout against Turner by TKO (submission to punches) at 2:15 in round 2.

 Other activities

 In 2012, Francis starred in the stage play Ring Envy, a modern version of Shakespeare's Othello in London, his performance earning praise from the likes of Sylvia Syms.

-In June 2022, whilst working at a gig as security at Boxpark Wembley, Francis went viral for knocking out a man who was acting aggressively to numerous members of the public.
+In June 2022, when working as security at Boxpark Wembley, Francis went viral for knocking out a man who was acting aggressively to numerous members of the public.
 Roger Wade, the founder and CEO of Boxpark, was quick to defend Julius after it was revealed that the man had been acting aggressively for up to 15 minutes before Julius punched him.
 Other employees of Boxpark also spoke to the press in support of Julius, praising his character.
 The viral video showed the man in question pushing several members of staff and attempting, unsuccessfully, to punch both patrons and members of security.
 In the moments before Julius knocked the man unconscious, the man could be seen approaching Julius, shouting and raising his fist.
 The metropolitan police reviewed the video in question, but ultimately concluded that Julius had acted reasonably and legally.